Mbanya/react-task-manager/README.md

 1. Persistence even on reload
 2. Persistence even on add,delete of task

-App Can be viewed below:
+App Can be viewed here:
 https://suspicious-swanson-563d71.netlify.app/